Benjamin144/Flask-Chat-Builder/README.md

 ## Refactoring To Use chat.html Instead Of A Single String
 Using this HTML file will display our chat messages by passing it the necessary chat messages

+## Simplifying Our Code
+What is it?

+Code refactoring

+What does it do?

+Simplifies our code
+How do you use it?

+By making our code more understandable

 ## Simple Long Polling With JavaScript
 I am going to use the Long polling, This method will refresh the page after a specified period of time by using JavaScript's setTimeout function and also explore a way of making the display look better